stro/grt-update/README.md

 Just run the exe file.

-NOTE!
-As of January 2021, on Windows 7, a built-in anti-virus detects the executable as a generic Trojan.
-It's a false positive and it was submitted to Microsoft for review: https://www.microsoft.com/en-us/wdsi/submission/6c2ce48e-7b2b-4db3-92bc-7cd68c32a8b4
+Note that previous Windows Defender virus definitions could mark the executable file as a false positive.
+Make sure your virus definition is updated to at least 1.329.2017.0.
+If you encounter similar issue in the future, let me know so I can notify Microsoft.

 #### Using Strawberry Perl